As of 5/23/2015 5:17:20 AM

 Students will work under faculty supervision, meet with faculty on a weekly basis, and interact directly and regularly with clients in connection with project work.

-The Transactional Lab will be made available for 7 credits, all of which will be graded.
-The Transactional Lab might or might not meet the New York Pro-Bono requirement for a particular student, depending on the client with which the student works.
+TLC is made available for 7 credits, all of which are graded.
+Whether time spent working on TLC matters meets the New York Pro-Bono requirement depends on the client for which the student works.

-The Transactional Lab fulfills the Law School's professional responsibility requirement for graduation, but does not fulfill the New York State Bar ethics requirement unless students also simultaneously enroll in Law 402 Ethics Colloquium section 002.
+TLC fulfills the Law School's professional responsibility requirement for graduation, but does not fulfill the New York State Bar ethics requirement unless the student also simultaneously enrolls in Law 402 Ethics Colloquium section 002.